 (1) Ownership of the goods is retained until all claims against the customer have been settled, even if the specific goods have already been paid for.

 (2) The customer must inform us immediately of any enforcement measures taken by third parties against the reserved goods and hand over the documents required for an intervention; this also applies to impairments of any other kind.
 The customer must inform the third parties in advance of the rights to the goods.
-If the customer is an entrepreneur, he shall bear our costs of an intervention insofar as the third party is not in a position to reimburse these.
+If the customer is an entrepreneur, it shall bear our costs of an intervention insofar as the third party is not in a position to reimburse these.

-(3) In the event of the resale of the reserved goods, the customer hereby assigns to the supplier as security the claims against his customers arising for the customer from the aforementioned transactions until all claims of the supplier against him have been satisfied.
+(3) In the event of the resale of the reserved goods, the customer hereby assigns to the supplier as security the claims against its customers arising for the customer from the aforementioned transactions until all claims of the supplier against it have been satisfied.
 If the reserved goods are processed, reformed or combined with another item, we shall become the direct owner of the manufactured item.
 This shall be regarded as goods subject to reservation of title.

-(4) If the value of the security exceeds the claims of the supplier against the customer by more than 20%, the supplier must release the securities to which he is entitled to the corresponding extent at the customer's request and at the choice of the supplier.
+(4) If the value of the security exceeds the claims of the supplier against the customer by more than 20%, the supplier must release the securities to which it is entitled to the corresponding extent at the customer's request and at the choice of the supplier.

 § 7 Production – Terms of Delivery – Performance Periods – Default in Acceptance